phtnnz/astro/doc/NEO.md

 ## nina-zip-data

-nina-zip-data.py runs in parallel with the observation sequence in N.I.N.A, waiting for data to be flagged as ".ready":
+nina-zip-data.py runs in parallel with the observation sequence in N.I.N.A, waiting for data to be flagged as ".ready".
+Compression is set to fastest to speed up the archiving.

 ```
-nina-zip-data.py -v --ready --subdir=_asteroids
+nina-zip-data.py -v --ready --subdir=_asteroids --mx 1
 ```

 Example Output: